Glory (1989 film): Plot

-After being wounded at Antietam, Captain Robert Gould Shaw is sent home to Boston on medical leave.
-His well-connected father obtains for him a promotion to colonel of the 54th Massachusetts Infantry Regiment, one of the first all-black regiments in the Union Army.
-Shaw appoints his friend and fellow soldier Cabot Forbes as his second-in-command.
-Their first volunteer is Thomas Searles, a bookish, free African-American who works as the Shaw family's secretary.
-Other recruits include John Rawlins, Jupiter Sharts, Silas Trip, and a mute teenage drummer boy whom Rawlins refers to as "Honey".
+During the American Civil War, Captain Robert Shaw is injured at Antietam and returns home to Boston on medical leave.
+Shaw accepts promotion to Colonel commanding the 54th Regiment Massachusetts Volunteer Infantry, one of the first Black regiments in the Union Army.
+He asks his friend, Cabot Forbes, to serve as his second in command.
+Their first volunteer is a mutual friend, Thomas Searles, a bookish, free African-American.
+Other recruits include John Rawlins, Jupiter Sharts, Trip, and a mute boy drummer.